engageintellect/server-dashboard/README.md

 ## Requirements

 - Nmap (install using your package manager)
+- Glances (running in webserver mode, main.py should point to it's endpoints)
   <strong>Note:</strong> The server must be run as root to be able to scan the network.

 ### Running the server